Snowden still in Moscow despite Bolivian plane drama

 "Based on this invitation from Bolivia, a colleague boarded the plane, looked at everything and there was no one else on board," Spindelegger told reporters.

-But Bolivian Defence Minister Ruben Saavedra said Morales' plane was not searched because Morales had refused Austrian authorities entry.
+But Bolivian Defense Minister Ruben Saavedra said Morales' plane was not searched because Morales had refused Austrian authorities entry.

 Bolivia's ambassador to the United Nations, Sacha Llorenti Soliz, expressed outrage at the chain of events.